nataliatam/summer-reu/README.md

     4. createSharedPaths(): determines if reasonably distanced pairs of cells could share a path -- if so, places a new wireless cell in between the existing cells.
-Then, it looks at which cell in the sharing pair is further from a road; it "unmarks/removes" that further cell
+Then, it looks at which cell in the sharing path is closest to a road; it "unmarks/removes" the cells that are further than it (so only the closest one stays "marked")

     4. makeWirelessPath(): takes all "marked" cells from the previous steps, and creates a perpendicular path of wireless cells to the